peterdtitan/vet-clinic-database/README.md

 # 📖 Vet Clinic Database <a name="about-project"></a>

-> This is a database for a vet clinic that contains data about each animal as well as other properties linked.
+[Vet clinic database] is a relational database to create the data structure for a vet clinic which creates a complete database with data about:

+[animals]
+[animals owners]
+[clinic employees]
+[visits]

 ## 🛠 Built With <a name="built-with"></a>